velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

 OAuth2.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new VeloPayments.PaymentAuditServiceApi();
-let opts = {
+let payorId = null; // String | The account owner Payor ID let opts = {
-  'payorId': null, // String | The account owner Payor ID 'page': 1, // Number | Page number.
+  'page': 1, // Number | Page number.
 Default is 1.
-  'pageSize': 25, // Number | Page size.
-Default is 25.
-Max allowable is 100.
-  'sort': "sort_example" // String | List of sort fields.
+  'pageSize': 25, // Number | The number of results to return in a page 'sort': "sort_example" // String | List of sort fields.
 Example: ```?sort=destinationCurrency:asc,destinationAmount:asc``` Default is no sort.
 The supported sort fields are: dateTime and amount.
 };
-apiInstance.getFundingsV1(opts, (error, data, response) => {
+apiInstance.getFundingsV1(payorId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {